-The dangers of using fake pictures or engaging with a profile using fake pictures are more than just a waste of time.
-It can risk your privacy, security, and safety.
 You have a few options for hiding your identity for security and privacy.
-Later, we have some tips to help you spot dubious profiles before.
+Later, we have some tips to help you spot dubious profiles.

 How To Get or Create Fake Profile Pictures

-If you are not comfortable using a real picture on a social network or online dating site, you have a few options.
+If you are uncomfortable using a real picture on a social network or an online dating site, you have a few options:

 Use AI To Generate Photos

 The online tool, This Person Does Not Exist (TPDNE), is the best place to get a high-resolution fake profile picture.
 The images are unique (as I confirmed using the tips later on) and are of people who never really existed.

 Once you land on the site, you’re welcomed with the first randomly created image generated by artificial intelligence.
 If you refresh the site, a new photograph is generated.